 Eleven of the cases of listeriosis were associated with a pregnancy (occurred in a pregnant woman or her newborn baby).
 One miscarriage was reported.

 Three of the people sickened were otherwise healthy children ages 5 to 15.
 They all developed meningitis.
 It is very rare for a healthy child to be severely sickened by this pathogen.

 Seven of the people sickened in the outbreak died.
 The CDC determined that at least 3 of these deaths were caused by Listeria.

-Prompted by the outbreak, Bidart Bros. recalled all of all of the company’s Granny Smith and Gala apples still available in the marketplace in January of 2015.
+Prompted by the outbreak, Bidart Bros. recalled all of the company’s Granny Smith and Gala apples still available in the marketplace in January of 2015.
 Three brands of caramel apples were linked to the outbreak: Carnival, Happy Apple and Merb’s.

 Soft Cheese Made by Queseria Bendita